samuelsonric/PolynomialOptimization.jl/docs/src/solverreference.md

 CurrentModule = PolynomialOptimization
 ```
 Automatic tightening of a polynomial optimization problem requires a linear solver that finds a solution to a system of linear
-equations that minimizes the ℓ₁-norm (better yet, the ℓ₀-norm, if you can implement this).
+equations that minimizes the ℓ₁ norm (better yet, the ℓ₀-norm, if you can implement this).
 The solver is only called if the
 number of rows is smaller than the number of columns; else, the solution is calculated using SPQR's direct solver.

 ### [List of supported solvers](@id solvers_tighten)